lawrennd/old_talks/_deepgp/deep-probabilistic-modelling-with-gaussian-processes.md

 * *A Unifying Framework for Gaussian Process Pseudo-Point Approximations using Power Expectation Propagation*
     @Thang:unifying17

-* *Deep Gaussian Processes and Variational Propagation of Uncertaint*
+* *Deep Gaussian Processes and Variational Propagation of Uncertainty*
     @Damianou:thesis2015